Captain3BoOd/Syringa/README.md

   ### ➕ _Operator Overloading_
 The interpreter supports operator overloading, allowing you to define specific behaviors for operators like +, -, *, /, and more, within your custom classes.

+  ### ⨐ _Function Overloading_
+The interpreter supports function overloading, allowing you to define different behaviors for same function name.

   ### 📜 _Execution System and Parser_
 The architecture of the interpreter includes a robust parser and execution system that translates Syringa code into executable operations.
 This allows for dynamic interpretation and real-time code execution.